 There are many digital financial products on the market; some of them excel, while others lack demand and have to fight for their survival.
-What determines whether a product succeeds or fails?
+What determines whether a financial product succeeds or fails?
 And how can one be sure that the millions invested in building such a product won't go to waste?
 Particular aspects seem to dictate the product’s faith.
 All of them are related to proper financial design integration into all levels of the company.
 Unfortunately, most often, these factors go unnoticed, ignored or are ruled insignificant, leading to a painful fiasco.
-How can you spot those threats before it's too late and keep your product safe from failure?
+How can you spot those threats before it's too late and keep your financial product design safe from failure?

 Download the PDF Whitepaper of this artcle with all the graphs and illustrations that help you understand the described processes.
 Feel free to print it and share it with your colleagues.